-When I made this salad last night, I decided to turn it into an entree by slicing up some tasty leftover Panko crusted chicken I had hanging out in the refrigerator, and laying it on top.
+When I made this Asian Salad last night, I decided to turn it into an entree by slicing up some tasty leftover Panko crusted chicken I had hanging out in the refrigerator, and laying it on top.
 Would you believe that my kids left nary a leaf of salad on their plates?
 It was good, y’all.

 I like to use my mini food processor when I make vinaigrettes.
 I toss in my garlic cloves and chunks of ginger and process until they’re minced to smithereens.
 Then I add my other ingredients and whir it all together until everything is well blended.
 However, you can certainly finely mince (or even grate) your garlic and ginger, and then shake everything up a tightly sealed Mason jar (or rapidly whisk it all together in a big bowl).